platformsh/platformsh-docs/src/gettingstarted/next-steps.md

 ## CLI

-The console provides additional control over your project we did not cover in the previous guide, however as you are developing with Platform.sh you will find yourself wanting even more features than it provides.
+The management console gives you additional control over your project, however as you are developing with Platform.sh you will find yourself wanting even more features than it provides.

-You can also create new template projects from the command line using the Platform.sh CLI, which will provide you with the ability to control more advanced aspects of your projects and better integration into your existing workflow.
+You can also create new template projects from the command line using the [Platform.sh CLI](/gettingstarted/cli.md), which will provide you with the ability to control more advanced aspects of your projects and better integration into your existing workflow.

 <html>
 <head>